-- Laboratory equipment and work surfaces should be decontaminated with 10% bleach on a routine basis and after work with infectious materials is finished.
-Overt spills, splashes, or other contamination by infectious materials should be decontaminated with 25% bleach. - 2.
+- Laboratory equipment and work surfaces should be decontaminated with freshly prepared 1:10 (10%) bleach solution on a routine basis and after work with infectious materials is finished.
+Spills, splashes, or other contamination by infectious materials should be decontaminated with freshly prepared 1:10 (10%) bleach solution: use undiluted or a 1:4 (25%) bleach solution for large spills. - 2.
 Spills and accidents that result in overt exposures to infectious materials are immediately reported to the laboratory director.
 Medical evaluation, surveillance, and treatment are provided as appropriate and written records are maintained. - 3.
-Broken glassware that does not contain live cultures should be swept up with the broom and dust pan and discarded in the glass disposal box. - 4.
-Broken glassware that contains live cultures should be saturated with bleach solution.
-After 20 minutes, the debris should be "swept" up into an autoclave bin using a plastic beaker and/or paper towels.
-After being autoclaved, the glassware can go into the glass disposal box and the paper towels can go into the regular trash.
+Broken glassware that does not contain live cultures should be swept up with the broom and dust pan and discarded in the glass disposal box. - i.
+Never handle broken glass or sharps with hands, only engineering devices. - Broken glassware that contains live cultures should be saturated with bleach solution.
+After 15 minutes, the debris should be "swept" up into an autoclave bin using a plastic beaker and/or paper towels.